dwave-examples/graph-coloring/README.md

 # DQM and Graph Coloring

-A demo of Graph Coloring using the Discrete Quadratic Model (DQM) solver.
+A demo of Graph Coloring using Leap's Discrete Quadratic Model (DQM) solver.

 ![Original Plot](readme_imgs/not_color_yet.png)

-Figure: The graph that we want to color, so that no neighboring nodes have the same color
+Figure: The graph that we want to color, so that no neighboring nodes have the same color.

 We want to color this graph so that no neighboring nodes have the same color.
-This is a well-known problem which is already in the D-Wave Collection of Examples (https://github.com/dwave-examples/map-coloring) In this repo, we're going to use the D-Wave Discrete Quadratic Model solver.
+This is a well-known problem (https://en.wikipedia.org/wiki/Graph_coloring) which is already in the D-Wave Collection of Examples (https://github.com/dwave-examples/map-coloring) In this repo, we're going to use the D-Wave DQM solver.

 ## Usage